 10. Delicious Znojmo: Znojmo has more than a charming town core to tempt you.
 Interestingly, it's famous for two foods: pickles and wine.
 Be sure to try the famous pickles from Znojmo, which are the best in the country, and don't miss the wine, either.
 Here, it's inexpensive, plentiful, and high-quality whether you choose red or white varieties.

 This list of attractions in the Czech Republic don't encompass every castle, village, or city worth visiting, so don't limit your exploration of this country to these 10 items.
-The Czech Republic's World Heritage sites, its chateaus, churches, and historic towns each have something different to offer, and each will have unique appeal for the open-minded traveler.
+The Czech Republic's World Heritage sites, its chateaus, churches, and historic towns each have something different to offer, and each will have a unique appeal for the open-minded traveler.